 - Full name and contact details (email / telephone / address)

 - Full name and age of child or specific adult lesson

-- Details of the current swim level of the participant if they are transferring from another swim school (see matrix in link above)
+- Details of the current swim level of the participant if they are transferring from another swim school

 You will receive an automatic confirmation email once you are on the system with all of the Direct Debit & Pro Rata payment details.

 NB: All required forms must be completed and returned before we can book your child onto the course.

 The minimum period of contract is 3 full monthly payments (essentially a term of swimming lessons).